 While the band’s primary focus is the Corn Puffians, they work on music together and independently through other projects too.
-“I think we’re still really passionate about the OG band,” said Maia, but working on Corn Puffians has opened up new doors for them, and helped them explore their musical abilities.
-Noa disclosed that working on the project has increased her confidence: “I’ve been doing music for a lot of my life, but I never had the confidence to be able to take myself seriously.
-So, starting to do music with these guys really gave me that.”
+“I think we’re still really passionate about the OG band,” says Maia, but working on Corn Puffians has opened up new doors for them, and helped them explore their musical abilities.
+Noa discloses that working on the project has increased her confidence.
+“I’ve been doing music for a lot of my life, but I never had the confidence to be able to take myself seriously.
+So, starting to do music with these guys really gave me that," she says.

 Despite Toronto’s prominence as a centre for R&B, the band asserts that the indie rock scene is strong.
-“It feels very alive to me,” said Maia.
-Joey admitted that “it’s difficult with the amount of venues closing”, but pointed out “you’ve got Weaves, you’ve got Odonis Odonis, you’ve got Glass Cactus.
+“It feels very alive to me,” says Maia.
+While Joey admits that “it’s difficult with the amount of venues closing”, he points out “you’ve got Weaves, you’ve got Odonis Odonis, you’ve got Glass Cactus.
 The label that Born Ruffians was attached to, Paper Bag Records, they’re Toronto-based as well."
 Noa explained that after moving from suburban New Jersey, the Toronto music scene is impressive, even with venues closing.
 “It’s still a lot for me.
 Any weekend you can go see an indie show for ten bucks somewhere.”